Why is my dog reactive?

 How will my dog react?

-Our German Shepherds have 3 options when deciding how to react to the trigger:
+Our dogs have 3 options when deciding how to react to the trigger:

 Fight - If our dogs feel like they have no other option then they may choose to fight.
 This is often when you see our dog making themselves look big, hackles raised, rigid posture, tightly ticked ears, barking, growling, lunging, showing off their teeth and will often result in biting.